mroshan454/Replicating-ViT-Research-Paper/README.md

 ![All together](images/Whole_ViT_in_PyTorch_Code.png)

 ## B. Pretrained ViT Fine-tuning

 Given that training from scratch with only ~500 images per class led to underfitting (compared to millions of images in the original paper), I fine-tuned a pretrained ViT model on the same dataset.
 This significantly improved accuracy and stability in predictions.

+## C. Code Structure & Modularity
+To ensure the project remains scalable, maintainable, and easy to experiment with, the codebase follows a modular design inspired by Daniel Bourke’s PyTorch workflow:
+Separate files for dataset processing, model architecture, training/validation loops, and utility functions.
+- Configuration-driven design — key parameters (learning rate, batch size, number of epochs) can be changed in a single config section without altering core logic.
+- Reusability — training and evaluation functions are generic enough to be reused across experiments and datasets.
+- Ease of debugging — isolated components make troubleshooting straightforward.
+This modular approach made it possible to switch between the scratch-built ViT and pretrained ViT with minimal code changes, accelerating iteration speed.

 # 5. Results and Evaluation 📈📝